Welcome to the Iceland University of the Arts

 Registration and Student Residence Permits

-Citizens from EU/EEA/EFTA countries do not need to obtain a student residence permit to study in Iceland.
-Full-time students staying in Iceland for longer than six months, should register with the Registers Iceland.
-Through this application (A-262 (EU-nationals / A-257 Nordic nationals) you will receive an Icelandic ID number "kennitala".
+countries do not need to obtain a student residence permit to study in Iceland.
+Full-time students staying in Iceland for longer than six months

 Exchange students staying for less than 6 months, are not required to obtain "kennitala".
-Should you need one (e.g. in terms of employment), please contact the reception in Þverholt or Laugarnes.
+Should you need one (e.g. in terms of employment), please contact the reception in Þverholt or Laugarnes and bring your passport with you.

-Citizens of countries outside the EU/EEA/EFTA area must apply for a residence permit in Iceland.
+area must apply for a residence permit in Iceland.
 This applies also to Erasmus students who do not hold an EU/EEA/EFTA passport.
-Please note that the process takes time and effort so we urge you to read the information and instructions on the website of the Directorate of Immigration carefully.
+Please note that the process takes time and effort so we urge you to read the information and instructions on the website of the Directorate of Immigration

 Everyone who has been legally resident in Iceland for six months automatically becomes a member of the Icelandic social insurance system, regardless of nationality.

-Citizens from EU/EEA/EFTA countries are advised to apply for entering the social insurance system upon arrival.
-Further information here.
+countries are advised to apply for entering the social insurance system upon arrival.
+Further information here

 Transport in Reykavík